vishalbakshi/blog/posts/2025-08-30-non-deterministic/index.md

 for text in texts: assert text == "The best thing about artificial intelligence is  that it can be used to solve problems that would otherwise be impossible to solve.\n\nFor"
 ```

-So, LLMs can be deterministic.
-If temperature is not zero and other sampling approaches are used then yes, LLMs are non-deterministic.

 What I think people mean by saying "LLMs are non-deterministic" is something like the following from the [Steering Semantic Data Processing With DocWrangler](https://arxiv.org/abs/2504.14764) paper by Shreya Shankar, et al:

 > users need to understand their data to write effective pipelines, yet they need to construct pipelines to extract the data necessary for that understanding

 Thinking on that a bit more, what I think people mean by saying "LLMs are non-deterministic" is: what inputs to give LLMs for a desired output is ambiguous.
 Prompt engineering being a thing is a great example of this.
 I don't know enough mathematics to know if there's a term for this.
 "Input ambiguous"?
 "Non-deterministic on both ends"?
 The best Sonnet 4 came up with was "non-invertible" (other option was "non-transparent").
-GPT-5 Thinking came up with a more sophisticated response _Prompting LLMs is an ill-posed inverse problem._
+GPT-5 Thinking came up with a more sophisticated response "Prompting LLMs is an ill-posed inverse problem."

 > - Inverse problem: you start from a desired output and try to find an input (prompt) that yields it.
 > - Ill-posed (Hadamard): the inverse fails one or more of